Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> The dendrogram displays the overall clustering results for four clusters, though since the dataset contains monthly information ranging from July 1998 to June 2001, it would be valuable to see how this clustered data changes from month to month.
 To accomplish this, the clustered data was transposed and used to create a time series graph of each cluster. </p> <br>

-<p> Observing the time series plot in Figure 17, it is evident that each cluster has a distinct pattern.
+<p> Observing the time series plot in Figure 17, it is evident that each cluster has a distinct pattern, though some degree of symmetry is present.
 The first cluster (x1) includes the weather stations that recorded the highest initial drought values.
 As time progressed, the red time series line for cluster 1 rose, indicating that the drought anomalies recorded by these weather stations were gradually dissipating.
 The line for cluster 2 (x2) in green shows the reverse trend from cluster 1.
 Initially, there was little drought recorded by these weather stations, but as time progressed, the line fell, suggesting that drought anomalies became more severe.
 In 1998, the line for cluster 3 (x3) roughly matches the cluster 2 line, though after this period, the two lines diverge.
 After 1998, Cluster 3 generally moves upwards, indicating an alleviation of drought conditions at those respective weather stations.
 Finally, the line for cluster 4 (x4) starts highest out of all the clusters and rises far above the rest until falling in the latter half of 2000 to meet cluster 3’s line.
 These weather stations experienced the least severe drought conditions.
 It is important to remember, however, that this a time series plot of standardized drought values; by June of 2001, every weather station was experiencing a deficiency in precipitation as depicted in figure ?. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/Z7oLU83.jpeg" alt="AggTimeSeries" style="width:100%;max-width:625px">